 Pre-cook your French fries by blanching in boiling water and then dropping into a bowl of ice water to stop the cooking process.
 Blanching partially cooks the potatoes to slow the enzymes that cause lost flavor, color and texture.

 To blanch your potatoes, bring a large pot of water to a boil over high heat.
 While the pot is heating up, fill a large bowl with cold water and ice.
-Drop your cut potatoes into the boiling water and boil for 5-minutes.
+Drop your cut potatoes into the boiling water and boil for 3 to 5-minutes.
 Remove the fries and plunge into your bowl of ice water to cool.

 Once the potatoes are cool, remove them from the ice water and dry well with a clean kitchen towel.